fab-araujo/gofeat/README.md

 2. Create a MYSQL database and import the [gofeat.sql](http://computationalbiology.ufpa.br/gofeat/gofeat.sql.tar.gz) file to it.

-3. Configure the 'gofeat/application/configs/application.ini' file for the database (lines 13-19) and DIAMOND (lines 22-32) usage;
+3. Configure the 'gofeat/application/configs/application.ini' file for the database (lines 13-19), your email for UNIPROT usage (line 22) and DIAMOND (lines 23-32) usage;

 Database parameters you need to change:
 ```